Science for All Summit

 Accommodations are the responsibility of individual participants.

 I am interested in submitting a proposal.
-How long will the sessions last and how many people will participate?
-Plenary sessions will be 1 hour with approximately 20-40 participants depending on the level of interest in the topic.
+How long will the workshops and sessions last and how many people will participate?
+Workshops will be 2 hours with a maximum of 25 participants, depending on the level of interest in the topic.
+Breakout sessions will be 1 hour with approximately 70-90 participants depending on the level of interest in the topic.
+There is also an option to submit a poster proposal for the 2025 Summit.
+Poster sessions will be incorporated within the schedule for ~30 minutes in the Friday Center lobby area.

 What information is required to submit a proposal?
 You can preview all the questions on the proposal submission form here.